openai/retro/README.md

 Building Gym Retro requires at least either gcc 5 or clang 3.4.

+If you are on macOS, you need 10.11 or newer.
-Given that LuaJIT does not work properly on macOS you must first install Lua 5.1 from homebrew if running macOS:
+Also, since LuaJIT does not work properly on macOS you must first install Lua 5.1 from homebrew:

 ```sh
 brew install pkg-config lua@5.1